<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 Example #2: Saved Me from Overpaying on Internet/Cell + Insurance Costs

-I’m a huge proponent of not only keeping papers for several years, but keeping a binder where I organize them chronologically as they come in (see, nice and tidy!).
+I’m a huge proponent of not only keeping papers for several years but also keeping a binder where I organize them chronologically as they come in (see, nice and tidy!).

 One of my favorite binders that has helped me numerous times?
 Our home binder (psst: here's how I organize recipes in a binder).
 It houses quotes we receive, receipts from work we have done, measurements/product IDs for those pesky things we have to periodically replace like air conditioning and refrigeration water filters, our deed, etc.